Recombinant Proteins

 Human Serum Albumin Recombinant, HEK

-Recombinant Human Serum Albumin produced in HEK cells is a glycosylated monomer, having a molecular weight range of 60-65kDa due to glycosylation.
+Recombinant Human Serum Albumin (HSA), produced in HEK cells, is a monomeric protein with a molecular weight ranging from 60 to 65 kDa due to glycosylation.
+The purification process involves specialized chromatographic techniques.

 Shipped with Ice Packs